Why is there a Wimbledon curfew?

 Centre Court and No. 1 Court have used their roofs to ensure extra tennis is played late into the evening.
 But there is a limit to how late the action can last at SW19, even with the roof and floodlights able to give fans an extended day out.

-After the five-set match between Liam Broady and Casper Ruud, and Elize Cornet’s injury delaying defending champion Elena Rybakina’s second-round victory, Murray and Tsitsipas’ start time was pushed back.
+After the five-set match between Liam Broady and Casper Ruud, and Alize Cornet’s injury delaying defending champion Elena Rybakina’s second-round victory, Murray and Tsitsipas’ start time was pushed back.

 Last year’s US Open saw Carlos Alcaraz and Marin Cilic finish their match at 2:23am.
 While the Australian Open earlier this year saw Andy Murray start his second-round match against Thanasi Kokkinakis after 10pm, with a 4:05am finish.